sagemathinc/cocalc-doc/source/teaching-students.rst

 Minimize User Interface
 -----------------------

 CoCalc is a very flexible environment with support for many features and ways to use them.
-You many not need all of them and may prefer a bit simpler interface that takes less of the screen real estate. :doc:`fullscreen` is very likely to help you! `▶ YouTube <yt-fullscreen_>`_
+You many not need all of them and may prefer a bit simpler interface that takes less of the screen real estate. :doc:`fullscreen` is very likely to help you! `📺 video <yt-fullscreen_>`_

 .. _yt-fullscreen: https://youtu.be/quzKaEByL4Q?feature=shared